-Contributors expressed that the involvement of civil society in health policy processes may not necessarily ensure that the best available evidence informs decisions.
+Contributors expressed that the involvement of civil society in health policy processes may not necessarily ensure that ensure that the best available evidence informs decisions.
 For example, civil society actors may promote evidence that is aligned with their own or political agenda and objectives and thereby risk contributing with a cherry-picked and biased assessment of the evidence base.
 Participants, therefore, considered it important to explore which processes are most effective in empowering decision-makers to use evidence from civil society while ensuring it is used carefully to avoid misrepresentation and bias.

-Political economy factors may impact on the uptake and influence of evidence from civil society

-A sound understanding of the political economy factors-the influence of politics, power and resources on policy-making-can help us explore why civil society is able to successfully inform and influence health policy in some areas while not in others.25 A contributor highlighted that differences in the sources of power held by civil society actors could affect the impact of their evidence on policy.
+Political economy factors may impact on the uptake and influence of evidence from civil society differences in the sources of power held by civil society actors could affect the impact of their evidence on policy.
 For example, health professional associations, like medical associations, are civil society actors that hold administrative power through their organizational structures and ability to engage with government processes, as well as professional power through their expertise to shape practices and influence policy.
 Other kinds of civil society actors may hold other types of power, for instance through varying degrees of links to political parties and good access to decision-making processes.